cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

        - If i Search a lot individuals the box going to get bigger?

-       - Function  - Search by Location - Individual
        - Function  - Search by Business Title - Individual
    ??  -  Maybe implement a button to connect to Gmail to send an email.
 ```